haimin777/incidCounter/README.md

 # Incident Counting Solution

-Incident counting strategy: create dict with keys of incidents values and values? containing lists of time series
+Incident counting strategy: create dict with keys of incidents values and values, containing lists of time series
 ## Getting Started

-To run project according to tests, we need to run docker container with lact Anaconda anp python3
+To run project according to tests, we need to run docker container with last Anaconda and python3

 ### Prerequisites